How #YesSheCanCampaign Founder Zaniya Lewis built a nonprofit organization from the ground up

 To ensure free services for all of the participants in the #YesSheCanCampaign, Lewis had to get creative with her fundraising strategy.
 “I asked my family and friends to help fund my cause at first,” she said.
 “I started selling merchandise on the #YesSheCanCampaign website to help raise more money.”

-For anyone wanting to begin their own nonprofit organization, Lewis says that you really can’t go wrong with cold calling and emailing.
+For anyone wanting to start their own nonprofit organization, Lewis says that you really can’t go wrong with cold calling and emailing.
 “You never know what you will find or who will be interested in what you’re doing,” she said.
 She also recommends leveraging your existing network in order to discover funding opportunities.
 “I always reach out to companies I’ve already worked with and universities I’ve attended,” she said.
 “They already invested in me and they know that I’m credible.”

 Lewis has ended up partnering with several national organizations to win awards and get sponsorships for the participants in her program.
 Most recently, she won the Goldman Sachs One Million Black Women Impact Grant.
 This is of course after having received sponsorships and grants from the National Basketball Players Association (NBPA) and the Taco Bell Foundation – among other national and international recognitions.